laurent90git/PLSQC/README.md

 *(PLSQC)*

 This Python package provides the PLSQC class which, given an input 1D array corresponding to a sampled signal, can compute a filtered signal and its derivatives.
 The algorithm is based on splitting the overall sampled time interval in multiple windows of equal lengths.
 On each window, a least-square polynomial fit of chosen degree (default is 3) is computed.
-Continuity constraint (by default up to degree-1).
+Continuity constraint (by default up to degree-1) can be applied to enforce to the continuity of the fit and its successive derivatives.

 ## Tutorial
 The main script itself contains the below example.